 18. Terry Bradshaw, 1970-83

 Record 107-51 Playoff 14-5 Stat Total Comp 2,025 Att.
 3,901 % 51.9 Yard 27,989 TD 212 INT 210 Rat.
 70.9 GWD 27 Rush 2,257 TD 32

 Bradshaw rarely put up phenomenal numbers during his 14 NFL regular seasons as quarterback for the Pittsburgh Steelers.
-But he did manage to garner three Pro Bowl selections, and he even took home NFL MVP honors in 1978.
-Bradshaw is best known for his stellar play in the postseason.
+But he did manage to take home NFL MVP honors in 1978, along with three Pro Bowl selections over the years.
+He is best known for his stellar play in the postseason.
 Only Joe Montana can rival Bradshaw’s perfect 4-0 record in Super Bowl starts.
 He also was twice named the MVP of the Super Bowl (XII, XIV), while boasting an outstanding QB rating of 112.8 in those four Super Sunday victories.
 Bradshaw was inducted into the Pro Football Hall of Fame in 1989.
 He has stayed in the limelight over the years with various television and movie appearances.
-Bradshaw currently serves as a co-host and analyst for FOX's "NFL Sunday."
+He currently serves as a co-host and analyst for FOX's "NFL Sunday."

 Record 102-101 Playoff 3-7 Stat Total Comp 3,988 Att.
 6,823 % 58.4 Yard 49,325 TD 291 INT 233 Rat.
 80.9 GWD 37 Rush 1,736 TD 22